Beliavsky/Fortran-code-on-GitHub/README.md

 [Fortran pathlib](https://github.com/scivision/fortran-pathlib): Filesystem path manipulation utilities for standard Fortran, from scivision.
 Inspired by Python pathlib and C++17 filesystem.

+[fortran-requests](https://github.com/14NGiestas/fortran-requests): analog to the Python [requests](https://pypi.org/project/requests/) module, by Ian Giestas Pauli -- a work in progress

 [fortran-sigwatch](https://github.com/scivision/fortran-sigwatch): library of routines to provide simple signal watching for Fortran programs, originally by Norman Gray, modified by Michael Hirsch.
 This allows a minimal level of control of a running program from outside it, for example to tell it to checkpoint itself on receipt of a signal.

 [fortran-sleep](https://github.com/scivision/fortran-sleep): OS/compiler-independent "sleep" Fortran subroutine that calls c_sleep, from scivision